 Traveling along Highway US 1 (aka North Roosevelt Blvd. and at mid-town, Truman Avenue), you will start to see the signs of the Fantasy Fest celebration as many people decorate their homes and businesses in the colors or theme of the event.

-2017's theme is “Time Travel Unravels" and is the 38th Anniversary of Fantasy Fest and this year runs from Friday, Oct.
-20 to Sunday, Oct.
-29 with the big parade on Saturday, Oct.
-28 basically culminating the week of Halloween-type fun.
+2018's theme is “Oh the Games we Play" and is the 39th Anniversary of Fantasy Fest and this year runs from Friday, Oct.
+19 to Sunday, Oct.
+28 with the big parade on Saturday, Oct.
+27 basically culminating the week of Halloween-type fun.

 Key West during Fantasy Fest is definitely not for the timid or shy and small children should not be downtown after dark (or at all if possible).
 Bodypaint, nudity and skimpy, sexy/see through clothing rules day and night and is very prevalent especially in the Fantasy Zone on Duval Street!